 Date Tested Tested By (ensure include all persons involved in testing) Details Of Test Finding Of Test Next Schedule Test 22 May 2023 Cristina Lang- Senior Environmental Advisor Danny Dewberry - Health, Safety and Environment Manager Mark Nickalls - Health, Safety and Environment Advisor Desktop review - Hydrocarbon spill On 22 May 2023, approximately 2 litres of hydraulic oil leaked from the concrete pump hose attached to the piling rig equipment.
 The Site Supervisor immediately notified Senior Environmental Advisor.
-PPE worn were gloves and protective googles.
+The response from the work crew was immediate in containing the spill; the emergency equipment was located at the work front, where the spill occurred, and it was adequately stocked to contain and clean up the spill.
+Before 22 May 2024 PPE worn were gloves and protective googles.
 The hose leakage was suppressed, and the spill stopped by the equipment operators.
 The hydraulic oil spill was contained with 1 x 3m and 1 X 1.2m absorbent socks, starting from the outside area circling to the inside part of the stain; The excess of oil was removed with absorbent pads and SpillSmart FloorSweep.
 A superficial layer of soil was shovelled to remove the remaining oil.
-The response from the work crew was immediate in containing the spill; the emergency equipment was located at the work front, where the spill occurred, and it was adequately stocked to contain and clean up the spill.
-Before 22 May 2024

-The contaminated

-material was disposed of

-into sealed plastic bags

-and placed in the

-contaminated material

-waste container.

-The event was internally

-reported to Chief

-Warden (Sean Riddiford)

-The spill kit was fully

-restocked.

-The event was reported

-into Synergy (UGL

-reporting platform)

-under Severity 5

-category - Incident

-record required.
+The contaminated material was disposed of into sealed plastic bags and placed in the contaminated material waste container.
+The event was internally The event was internally reported to Chief Warden on shift The spill kit was fully restocked.
+The event was reported into Synergy (UGL reporting platform) under Severity 5 category - Incident record required.
+Cristina Lang- Senic Environmental Adv Bart Robertson - He and Environment M Kristy Barker - Seni Safety and Environment Advisor Effluent spill alth, Safety anager On 13/05/2024 an overflow of sewage was noted in the macerator area.
+The timeframe for response amongst reporting the incident and actions undertaken was considered adequate.
+There were sufficient amounts of lime stored onsite to treat the effluent spill immediately.
+Engaging an Occupational Hygienist was a good initiative to ensure all actions and measures undertaken to contain and treat the spill were satisfactory.
+Before 13 May 2025